gusmacaulay/poast/poastcard.md

 Poast
 =========

-*A calm and pleasant geo postcard environment*
+*A calm and pleasant geo postcard environment*.
-*Send me a poastcard*
+Inspired by postcards, penpals, postcard-ware.

 ### PoastCards